Kshitij0O7/npm-kafka-bitquery/Readme.md

 - \<groupName>: Distinction for when multiple streams are accessed from one cluster(when one set of \<username> and \<password> are used).

 ## Contributing
 Contributions are welcome!
-Feel free to submit issues and pull requests.
+Feel free to submit issues and pull requests [here](https://github.com/Kshitij0O7/npm-kafka-bitquery).

 ## License
 ISC License © 2025 bit-kafka